ayoayco/blog/_posts/2025-03-16-why-fediverse.md

 ## Background

-Now before anything else, let's step back a bit to understand where we are now...
+Before anything else, let's step back a bit to understand where we are now...

 Some years ago, there was a wave of popularity around "Internet of Things (IoT)".
 It coudn't be escaped back then -- much similar to "blockchain" and the much more recent hype we have now with Gen AI.